asim-shrestha/Sudoku-World/Documentation.md

     - Then: there will be a timer under the sudoku board which keeps track of how long a puzzle has been played for.<br/><br/>
     - Given: that the user is playing a sudoku puzzle and has completed it properly
     - When: the user presses check answer
-    - Then: a menu with statistics such as total time taken and number of incorrect cells will display<br/><br/>
+    - Then: a menu with statistics such as total time taken and game mode will display<br/><br/>

 - User Story: As a user, I would like some relaxing music to be playing in order to help my concentration.